magborresen/magborresen.github.io/_pages/about.md

 In late 2020 I was diagnosed with Optic Neuritis which still impairs my vision.
 I probably only have 80-90% vision on my left eye on good days.
 I started doing the Wim Hof method which has actually helped quite a lot.

 Most of my time is currently spent pursuing my masters degree in Signal Processing at Aalborg University.
 I started my masters studies in 2021 and I expect to have my diploma in 2023.
 At Aalborg we do problem based learning, meaning half our time during a semester is spent on a semester project.
 Which also means half of our ECTS for the semester comes from these projects.
-My group and I are currently working on accoustic scene classification using a Deep Neural Network and Stochastic Models.
+My group and I are currently working on simulating a MIMO Radar System used for Track-Before-Detect algorithms.
+The simulation model will be used to run a TBD algorithm called a Particle Filter and the computational complexity of such a filter in a MIMO setup is investigated.

 When not studying I enjoy spending time at my place of work, which is GomSpace in Aalborg as well.
 Here I have a student worker position which mixes between sales and electronics R&amp;D. I have held this position since 2018.

 However I am most happy when I am able to work on my own projects, which you are also able to follow on this website.
-This is everything from a DIY E-bike to a bird calling smart box to attract the soon to be endangered Apus Apus.
+This is everything from a DIY E-bike to a strain gauge PCB.
 The latter being a project that my father turned me on to.

 Last but not least, I enjoy going on motorcycle rides and tours.
 I currently own a 2010 (2007 model) Kawasaki ER6-F (ninja 650 in the US).